apache/pulsar/site2/website/blog/2020-11-09-Apache-Pulsar-2-6-2.md

 For more information about implementation, see [PR-7364](https://github.com/apache/pulsar/pull/7364).

-### Support initial namespace of the cluster without startup the broker
+### Support initial namespace of the cluster without starting the broker

 Setup the initial namespace of the cluster without startup the broker.